 And finally, if your answer to “Clit or vag?” is a very reasonable “Why not both?!”: Then compare these two very flexible options (why that matters, next):

-The reason you want your dual-stimulating (clit + G-spot vibe) to be flexible: These toys depend on having vibration situated precisely over both pleasure zones, BUT clitoris-to-vagina distance varies A LOT.
-It’s different between people just like height is.5 So both the Lustful Massager and the Nova adjust/flex in both the outside and the inside vibrators.
-If your distance turns out to be NOT average, you won’t be throwing away money buying a rabbit with these two.
+The reason you want a dual-stimulating (clit + G-spot vibe) toy to be flexible: These vibrators depend on having vibration situated precisely over both pleasure zones, BUT clitoris-to-vagina distance varies A LOT.
+It’s different between people, just like height is.

 #2.
 Strong or Gentle?